Colonel Tye: Leadership of Black Brigade

 Colonel Tye's knowledge of the topography of Monmouth County and his bold leadership soon made him a well-known and feared Loyalist guerrilla commander.
 The British paid him and his group, consisting of blacks and whites, to destabilize the region.
-Orchestrated by Royal Governor William Franklin, the Loyalist son of Benjamin Franklin, this plan was an act of retaliation, in response to the Patriot confiscation of Tory properties.
-When Monmouth Patriots began to hang captured Tories under the vigilante law that governed Monmouth County, Franklin and other British officials raided Patriot towns.
+Orchestrated by Royal Governor William Franklin, the Loyalist son of Benjamin Franklin, this plan was an act of retaliation, in response to the American confiscation of Tory properties.
+When Monmouth Patriots began to hang captured Tories under the vigilante law that governed Monmouth County, Franklin and other British officials raided American towns.
 On 15 July 1779, accompanied by a Tory named John Moody and 50 African Americans, Tye executed a daring raid on Shrewsbury, New Jersey, during which they captured 80 cattle, 20 horses, and William Brindley and Elisha Cook, two well-known inhabitants.
 British officers paid Tye and his men five gold guineas for their successful raids.
 Tye and his fellow guerrilla fighters operated out of a forested base called Refugeetown in Sandy Hook.
 They often targeted wealthy, slaveholding Patriots during their assaults, which frequently took place at night.
 Tye led several successful raids during the summer of 1779, seizing food and fuel, taking prisoners, and freeing many slaves.

 By the winter of 1779, Colonel Tye served with the "Black Brigade", a group of 24 black Loyalists.
 Tye's group worked in tandem with a white Loyalist unit, known as the "Queen's Rangers", to defend British-occupied New York City.
 Traveling undetected into the towns of Monmouth County, Tye and his men seized cattle, forage, and silverplate, and returned the resources to the weakened British forces.
 The Black Brigade also helped to usher escaping slaves to their freedom inside British lines, and later assisted their transportation to Nova Scotia for resettlement.
 They also raided patriot sympathizers in New Jersey, captured them, and brought them to the British in return for rewards.
 Due to their unjust treatment as slaves, the Black Brigade often aimed their raids at former masters and their friends.
 Because the members of the Black Brigade knew the homes of Patriots from their time as slaves, the Patriots feared the Black Brigade more than the regular British army.